amoccia/CryptoScamHunter/README.md

 * https://www.scamwatch.gov.au/report-a-scam - AUS GOV form to report a scam to the ACCC
 * https://www.citizensadvice.org.uk/consumer/scams/reporting-a-scam/ - CitizenAdvice UK form to report a scam

+You have to fill the form by yourself because this asks for personal information about you.
+We will never contact you to help fill this form!
+You have to do it by yourself.

 #

 ### Contact